jupyter/notebook/docs/source/notebook.rst

 window is closed, and reopening the same notebook from the dashboard will reconnect the web application to the same kernel.
-In the dashboard, notebooks with an active kernel have a ``Shutdown`` button next to them, whereas notebooks without an active kernel have a ``Delete`` button in its place.
+In the dashboard, notebooks with an active kernel have a ``Shutdown`` button next to them, whereas notebooks without an inactive kernel have a ``Delete`` button in its place.

 Other clients may connect to the same underlying IPython kernel.
 The notebook server always prints to the terminal the full details of